subediupadesh/pyMPEALab/README.md

 User can run "pyMPEALAB_GUI.exe" wihout any softwares to be installed.

+## For Web App (online use):
+Link to the webapp site: https://pympealab.streamlit.app/

+To use the webapp, follow the procedure from Step 2 listed belwo

 ## Procedure for using "pyMPEALab" GUI Application:

 Step 0.
-Open / Run "pyMPEALab_GUI.py" (for Linux users) & "pyMPEALab_GUI.exe" (for Windows users) file to open the GUI application
+Open / Run "pyMPEALab_GUI.py" (for Linux users) | "pyMPEALab_GUI.exe" (for Windows users) file to open the GUI application | Visit https://pympealab.streamlit.app/ to use the WebApp

 Step 1.
 User need to select the No. of Elements/Components in the MPEA whose phase is to be predicted, from the dropdown menu at the top left corner.
 		    After selection of element size/number (from 2 to 10),